sc-voice/sc-voice_net/content/study/settings.md

 - “Show SuttaCentral segment IDs” is required for certain functions like for example jumping to the first segment of a larger paragraph

 **Narrator**
-- Select a narrator for your translation language and for Pali
+- Select a narrator for your translation language and for Pali; no narrator available for reference texts

 **Audio**
 - Select a bell sound to indicate the end of a Sutta